grdi-amr/docs-and-SOPs/metadata_standards_sop.md

     Access to this network has been extended to all members of the GRDI-AMR2 to support the project.
     Access will be required to upload and access sequences on IRIDA, and view dashboards connected to the VMR.
     While most researchers _should_ already their own science network account, it may need to be renewed.
-    Please contact Emil Jurga (emil.jurga@phac-aspc.gc.ca) or the [NML's Science IT Helpdesk](mailto:helpdesk@nml-lmn.phac-aspc.gc.ca) to either renew or request an account.
+    Please contact [Emil Jurga](emil.jurga@phac-aspc.gc.ca) or the [NML's Science IT Helpdesk](mailto:helpdesk@nml-lmn.phac-aspc.gc.ca) to either renew or request an account.
     The VPN address is [remote.corefacility.ca](remote.corefacility.ca).
 - **IRIDA:** Integrated Rapid Infectious Disease Analysis tool.
     This application hosts sequencing data.
     When connected to the Science Network VPN, the link is [ngs-archive.corefacility.ca](ngs-archive.corefacility.ca).
-- The GC
+- **The GCExchange:** The website/repository that is being used to share documents, data, and SOPs (link)

 # Tools